-- 5. Facility given to the enforcing of regulations to this purpose, by the central position and omnipresence of the official establishment, the result of the inspection-architecture principle.
+5. Facility given to the enforcing of regulations to this purpose, by the central position and omnipresence of the official establishment, the result of the inspection-architecture principle.
 Book 11.
-Ch.iii.-Interest given to the governor, governess, chaplain, and medical curator, in the enforcing as well as instituting regulations to this effect, by the centrality of their position, and their omnipresence, as before: and by the attention in the plan of management to promote a concourse of visiters.
+Ch.iii.-Interest given to the governor, governess, chaplain, and medical curator, in the enforcing as well as instituting regulations to this effect, by the centrality of their position, and their omnipresence, as before : and by the attention in the plan of management to promote a concourse of visiters.
 Book ii.
-Ch. iv. and v. - 6.
-Employment favourable to health and recreation.
+Ch. iv. and v.

-6. No unhealthy occupations, no excessive labour, so much as permitted-Employments of different kinds, out-door and in-door, hard work and slight work, sitting work, and moving work, alternating-and operating, with reference to each other, in the way of reand viii.
+6. No unhealthy occupations, no excessive labour, so much as permitted-Employments of different kinds, out-door and in-door, hard work and slight work, sitting work, and moving work, alternating-and operating, with reference to each other, in the way of recreation.
+Book ii.
+Ch. iv. and viii.

-- 7. Nights comfortable. - 8.
-Security against annoyance, as from fellow paupers.-See below, under Apprentices. - 9.
-Security against oppression from officers.-See below, under Apprentices. - ii.
-Ch.vii.-Temperature regulated, as before-Vermin, of course, extirpated.
+7. Beds separate.
+Book ii.
+Ch.vii.\-Temperature regulated, as before- Vermin, of course, extirpated.
 See No. 2. and 5.
 Health and Cleanliness.